Ordered Counterfactual Explanation by Mixed-Integer Linear Optimization: Experiments

 \section{Experiments}

 In this section, we conducted experiments on real datasets to investigate the effectiveness and behavior of our \textbf{OrdCE}.
-All codes were implemented in Python 3.7 with scikit-learn and IBM ILOG CPLEX v12.10.
-All experiments were conducted on 64-bit macOS Catalina 10.15.6 with Intel Core~i9 2.4GHz CPU and 64GB memory, and we imposed a 300 second time limit for solving.
+All the code was implemented in Python 3.7 with scikit-learn and IBM ILOG CPLEX v12.10\footnote{All the code is available at \url{https://github.com/kelicht/ordce}.}.
+All the experiments were conducted on 64-bit macOS Catalina 10.15.6 with Intel Core~i9 2.4GHz CPU and 64GB memory, and we imposed a 300 second time limit for solving.